Sunflower (The Beach Boys album): Release

-On February 23, 1970, "Add Some Music to Your Day" (B-side "Susie Cincinnati") was issued as lead single.
-Reprise was so excited about the record that they convinced retailers to carry more copies of it than that of any other artist on their roster ever.
+On February 23, 1970, "Add Some Music to Your Day" (B-side "Susie Cincinnati") was issued as the lead single.
+Reprise was so excited about the record that they convinced retailers to carry more copies of it than of any other artist on their roster ever.
 This made it the fastest-selling 45rpm record in the label's history.
 In March, Love was hospitalized after a three-week fast in which he ate only water, fruit juice, and yogurt – per the teachings of Maharishi Mahesh Yogi.
 Brian replaced Love on the road during this period.
 He remembered: "When Mike Love was sick, I went with the group up to Seattle and Vancouver and the Northwest for some appearances.
 I was scared for a few minutes in the first show—it had been a while since I was in front of so many people.
 But after it started to cook I really got with it.
 It was the best three days of my life, I guess."

 In April, "Add Some Music to Your Day" peaked at number 64 in the US during a five-week stay.
 DJs generally refused to play the song on the radio.
 According to band promoter Fred Vail, WFIL program director Jay Cook refused to play the song even after "telling me how great the Beach Boys are and how great Brian is."
 On April 17, the regular touring band, with Love, embarked on their first major tour of the year: a four-week trek of New Zealand and Australia.
 Supporting musicians for this tour included bassist Ed Carter and keyboardist Daryl Dragon.
 Murry Wilson also accompanied the group for this tour.
 Australian magazine Go Set reported that the band's next album was titled Cool Water and that Emerald Films would be creating a color film documentary of the tour, produced by the BBC's Steve Turner.